 Okra plant image by Patricia McMaster, of McMaster Farmstead

-Edible Parts of Okra – All of it!
+Edible Parts of Okra – All of it (well, almost)!

 - Fruit (the vegetable pod is actually a fruit)